awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/encryption-static-key-set-up.md

-# Setting Up Static Key Encryption Using AWS Elemental MediaConnect<a name="encryption-static-key-set-up"></a>
+# Setting up static key encryption using AWS Elemental MediaConnect<a name="encryption-static-key-set-up"></a>

 Before you can create a flow with an encrypted source or an output or entitlement that uses static key encryption, you must perform the following steps: